top of page

 We collect this information to ensure developmentally appropriate instruction.

 At Once Upon a Voice, we recognize that artistic growth requires stability and consistency.
-As a trauma-informed and neurodivergent-affirming learning space, we are committed to ensuring that scholarship recipients can continue their education without disruption, even as they grow and transition into new age groups.
+As a trauma-informed and neurodiversity-affirming learning space, we are committed to ensuring that scholarship recipients can continue their education without disruption—even as they grow and transition into new age groups.

-Scholarships are awarded for 12 consecutive months and remain valid even if a student ages out of their original service during that time.
+Scholarships are awarded for 12 consecutive months from the date of acceptance.
+They remain valid even if a student ages out of their original service during that time.
 If a student reaches an age milestone that requires them to transition to a different group lesson or workshop, they must enroll in the appropriate service within 30 days of their birthday to continue receiving their scholarship.
-The scholarship will automatically transfer to cover the tuition for the new service, ensuring uninterrupted access to their education.
+The scholarship will automatically transfer to the new service, ensuring uninterrupted access to their education.

-Students who turn 19 more than 30 days before the scholarship notification date are not eligible to apply for a scholarship, as Once Upon a Voice does not provide live instruction beyond age 19.
-However, students who turn 19 within the 30 days leading up to the scholarship notification date may still apply.
-If selected, they may retain their scholarship for up to 12 months as long as they remain enrolled in the appropriate service.
+Students who turn 19 more than 30 days before submitting their scholarship application are not eligible to apply, as Once Upon a Voice does not offer live instruction beyond age 19.
+However, students who turn 19 within 30 days prior to their application submission date may still apply.
+If selected, they may retain their scholarship for up to 12 months, as long as they remain enrolled in an eligible service.

 Our goal is to support students as they evolve, providing a stable and nurturing environment where they can grow into their artistry with confidence.